Noooste/azuretls-client/README.md

 #### REQUEST REDIRECTS

-By default, azuretls client will follow redirects.
-If you want to disable it, you can do `session.DisableRedirects = true` If not, it will follow the redirects until the `MaxRedirects` limit is reached (default: 10).
+By default, the azuretls client follows redirects.
+If you want to disable it, you can do `request.DisableRedirects = true`.
+Otherwise, it will follow redirects until the `MaxRedirects` limit is reached (default: 10).
+You can modify the maximum number of redirects with `session.MaxRedirects` or `request.MaxRedirects`.

 #### GET
 ```go